 Ennio Morricone received an honorary oscar for his contribution to film music, presented by Clint Eastwood at the oscar ceremony in 2007.
 Morricone has had a total of 5 nominations for Days of Heaven (1978), The Mission (1986), "The Untouchables" (1987), "Bugsy" (1991) and "Malèna" (2000), but had not yet won the winner's statuette.
 Check out our review of the composer's Concert given in London in 2010, 7 years after his previous conducting appearence in the city.

 In his long career Morricone has collaborated with many artists and in the past 2 years there has been 2 concept albums with the composer specially adapting his film music for two very different singers to interpret.
 In 2011 "Paradiso" was released by Hayley Westenra (available at Amazon.co.uk and Amazon.com), and in 2012 "Morricone Uncovered" was released by Romina Arena (available at Amazon.co.uk and Amazon.com).
+After a long association with tracks included on the director's films "Kill Bill" (1 & 2), "Inglourious Basterds" and "Django Unchained", Quentin Tarrantino has finally convinced Morricone to score his latest film The Hateful Eight.
+Although the album features song tracks and dialogue tracks, the compoer's score is well worth a listen.

 The composer has many credit in television for theme tunes, incidental music and one-off use of existing music on the soundtrack.
 Though much of this work is for Italian television, English-speaking viewers will be familiar with some of his TV work, so here is a small sample: